Do You Want the Very Best Training for Your Dog?

 - Muzzle training

-We can also work on basic skills.
+We can also work on basic skills (such as sit, down, pay attention).
 Typically, we can fit three of these into a single session.

 How Many Sessions Will I Need?